nextthingco/docs/CHIP_Pro-Docs/source/includes/_support.md

 set_gpio=gpio clear 138; gpio clear 139;
 ```

-In this case, “clear” means resetting the IO to an output state.
+In this case, “clear” means resetting the I/O to an output state.
 You can also use commands like “gpio toggle” to invert the current value, “gpio set” to set the pin HIGH, or “gpio input” to set it as an input.

 Now we need to call this function as early as possible in the boot process.
 In the same file, find this line: